The p-adic analytic space of pseudocharacters of a profinite group and pseudorepresentations over arbitrary rings: Determinants of algebras

 \ps

-\begin{remark} {\rm If $B$ is a commutative $A$-algebra and $M$ an $A$-module, the homogeneous $A$-polynomial law of degree $n$ induces a isomorphism (\cite[Thm.
+\begin{remark} {\rm If $B$ is a commutative $A$-algebra and $M$ an $A$-module, the homogeneous $A$-polynomial law of degree $n$ induces an isomorphism (\cite[Thm.
 III.3]{roby}) $\Gamma_A^n(M)\otimes_A B \isomo \Gamma_B^n(M\otimes_A B)$.
-When $M=R$ is an $A$-algebra, this latter isomorphism a $B$-algebra homomorphism as the polynomial law above is multiplicative.} \end{remark}
+When $M=R$ is an $A$-algebra, this latter isomorphism is a $B$-algebra homomorphism as the polynomial law above is multiplicative.} \end{remark}

 \ps\ps